This video and post is in partnership with Article.

 We replaced the lighting with a semi-flush mount light I had leftover from our bedroom after we installed a ceiling fan this last fall in there.
 It’s a simple modern schoolhouse vibe light with black accents that helps tie the space together.

 I’m obsessed with the deep green color we painted the walls.
 It’s “vintage vogue” by Benjamin Moore.
 It’s the perfect moody, warm, bold green color that doesn’t look emerald.
 Just the perfect dark green in my opinion.
+We layered in a rug over their current carpet from Loloi (Layla LAY-06 in Taupe).

 We created a very classic living room layout with a standard size sofa paired with two matching accent chairs.
 The sofa is a soft gray color that helps keep the room feeling lighter but not too light that a kid could totally destroy it.
 The Nord Charme chairs from Article add the perfect amount of warmth and keep with that mid-century style my friend, Jen, loves.
 They’re also very comfy.